Tatoeba/tatoeba2/README.tatovm.md

 [core]
 	fileMode = false
 ```
-#### Warning after code update

-If you get the warning `failed to open stream: No such file or directory [ROOT/vendor/composer/ClassLoader.php, line 414]` after updating the code to the current version, you also need to update composer's autoloader by running `composer dump-autoload` from the base directory (`/home/vagrant/Tatoeba`).

 ## Development tools

 Development tools are all run from the command line.
 Windows users can run Git Bash (which comes with Git for Windows) while Unix and MacOS users must open a terminal.
-From there, `cd` to Imouto’s directory and run `vagrant ssh` to ssh into the VM.
+From there, `cd` to Tatoeba’s directory and run `vagrant ssh` to ssh into the VM.
 Then, run `cd Tatoeba` to enter the code.
 From there, you can execute development tools such as:

 ### Search